mpv-player/mpv/DOCS/man/input.rst

 IPC sees.
 Note that the C API has separate C-level declarations with ``mpv_event``, which may be slightly different.

+Note that events are asynchronous: the player core continues running while events are delivered to scripts and other clients.
+In some cases, you can hooks to enforce synchronous execution.

 All events can have the following fields:

 ``event``